kolint/kolint/README.md

 # KOLint

 KOLint is a type checker and lint tool for [Knockout.JS](https://knockoutjs.com) views.
 [TypeScript](https://typescriptlang.org) is used for type checking the Knockout view bindings when the viewmodel is defined in Typescript.
 The tool also checks for common mistakes in Knockout views.
-See documentation at [docs.kolint.org](https://docs.kolint.org).
+See documentation at [GitHub Wiki](https://github.com/kolint/kolint/wiki).

 ## Try it out